beksultan-mukhamedadiuly/Group3-wcs210/README.md

 > Please note that for security reasons you have only 60 minutes to pay.

+## _With this you have completed your purchase of the Air Astana ticket.
+Have a safe flight!_

 <a name="FAQ"></a>
 ## 8. FAQ
   ## How to refund a ticket?